SamProf/MatBlazor/README.md

   - `Checked` renamed to `Value`
   - `CheckedChanged` renamed to `ValueChanged`
   - Unmatched `Attributes` is appended to main component HtmlElement (not InputElement).
 Use `InputAttributes` instead.
+- MatDatePicker
+  - Generic type supports: `TValue` parameter should be defined if he is not inferred.
+  - Supported types: `DateTime`, `DateTime?`
+  - Supports Blazor validation using `EditContext`

 ### MatBlazor 1.10.1